Why do cats knead? Kneading behaviour explained

 The enigma of why our adult cats knead will continue to be debated and investigated.
 What we do know for certain is that this cute kitten behaviour gives owners and their moggies plenty to purr about and there’s no harm in that is there?
 Well, maybe if they’ve got sharp claws!

-For more information about cat behaviour, click here.
+For more information about cat behaviour, visit our behaviour hub.